BG3-RAW-Mods/bg3-RAW-addon/README.md

 Please note there are several jumps that now impossible without Enhanced Leap.

-Remarkable Athlete has been toned down from 3 to 1.5m, because it is supposely 1 feet per strength modifier, which is more likely to be 4 or 5 feet at this point.
-Of course, if you play a dexterity champion, this makes no sense.
+Remarkable Athlete has been adjusted to 1 foot per strength modifier.

 Athlete feat has been changed.
 In RAW, you can make a long jump after moving 1.5m instead of 3.
 Since it is not implemented, it increases jump range by 1.5m.